mobilecoinofficial/full-service/README.md

 For documentation, usage, and API specification, please see the full API documentation at: [High-Performance Wallet API](https://mobilecoin.gitbook.io/full-service-api/)

-For database encryption features, see [DATABASE.md](DATABASE.md).
+Database encryption features are also described in the [Database Encryption](https://mobilecoin.gitbook.io/full-service-api/usage/database-usage#database-encryption) section of the full API docs.

 ### Build and Run Mob

-You can build Full Service using the the mobilecoin `mob` tool.
+You can build Full Service using the mobilecoin `mob` tool.

 **Prerequisites**
 - git